 8. You will need to seek support.
 And you should!

 One of the most important lessons I learnt in my first year of blogging:

-A Great source of community driven advice is Reddit.
+A great source of community-driven advice is Reddit.
 I spend more time on Reddit than on any other social media since I realized how helpful and encouraging this community is.
 It is also a great place to find a topic to write about.
-See what questions people are asking or what they are struggling with – and write an article which will solve those problems.
+See what questions people are asking or what they are struggling with – and write an article that will solve those problems.

 I also like using Facebook support forums.
 My favourite is WPBeginner Engage – WordPress Help for Non-Techies.
 I had so many questions answered and problems solved through this page that it is now an invaluable source of support for me.

 Whatever your niche or your blog topic is – join forums and discussions relevant to that.
 Join the community of people like you.
 It will make you feel so much less lonely.
 Building your dream can get very lonely if no one around you understands what is it that you are trying to accomplish.

 9. Learn all about marketing and find any opportunity to promote your blog.
 Don’t be a spammer though.

 It is crucial to market your content to the masses.
 It will not happen on its own.
 Take advantage of social media.
 If this is not something you are into – you will have to change that.
 If you want to build a community and following, this is the best way.